phyastro/PathTracer/README.md

-# Vulkan Implementation For Path Tracer
+# Path Tracer
+ Spectral Path Tracer written in C++ and Vulkan, focusing on rendering physically accurate images fast as possible.